Tornado outbreak of May 26–31, 2013: Bennington, Kansas

+Initially, the tornado was rated as an EF4, with the rating based on Doppler on Wheels surface wind measurements, which indicated a far larger and stronger tornado.
+Gusts were measured far into the EF5 intensity range, with a peak value of 247 mph; however, those winds were measured 300 ft above the surface.
+However, DOW windspeed measurements were found to be almost 264 mph near the core (47m above ground level).
+Based on damage indicators and the surface wind measurements, the highest winds that translated to the ground were around 150 mph.
+Because mobile doppler radar data is not a method by which tornadoes are rated, it was later officially downgraded to an EF3.
+Despite the downgrade, the National Climatic Data Center maintains that the Bennington tornado was violent, and likely reached EF4 intensity at some point in its life.
+The wind gusts above the surface were among the highest ever measured/estimated on record, comparable to the highest non-tornadic gust of 253 mph measured during Cyclone Olivia in 1996.
+Some damage was observed from areas that were not directly in the path of the tornado, suggesting a very large wind field as well.
+Winds of 150 mph were also measured over an area approximately 0.5 mi wide while 100 mph winds covered an area 1.5 mi in diameter.
+Due to the tornado's slow motion, several areas in its path were likely exposed to winds well in excess of 100 mph for at least 45 minutes.

 El Reno, Oklahoma

 This erratic, powerful and enormous tornado touched down from a large and low-based wall cloud about 8.3 mi west-southwest of El Reno at 6:03 p.m.
 CDT (2303 UTC).
 The tornado rapidly grew and became violent.
 Remaining over mostly open terrain, it did not impact many structures; however, measurements from mobile Doppler radars revealed extreme winds in excess of 313 mph within the tornado.
-As it crossed US 81, it had grown to a record-breaking width of 2.6 mi.
+As it crossed US 81, it had grown to a record-breaking width of 2.6 mi, larger than any other tornado in recorded history.
 After crossing Interstate 40, the tornado dissipated around 6:43 p.m.
 CDT (2343 UTC) after tracking for 16.2 mi.
 An EF2 anticyclonic satellite tornado also occurred and such companion tornadoes tend to be observed with especially large and intense tornadoes.

 Although the tornado remained over mostly open terrain, dozens of storm chasers unaware of its immense size were caught off-guard.
 Along US 81, renowned chaser and researcher Tim Samaras, along with his son Paul and research partner Carl Young, were killed when their vehicle was tossed by the tornado or a sub-vortex associated with it.
 Another amateur storm chaser was killed in the area.
 Other storm chasers, including The Weather Channel's Mike Bettes as well as Reed Timmer, were either injured or had their vehicles damaged.
 Overall, the tornado was responsible for eight fatalities and an unknown number of injuries.